 Keep track.
 Keep track of any incident relating to your case, including emails, written notes, messages, performance reports, internal memos, and other information that can be included in your case from the moment you believe it.
 Even verbal remarks should be written down and saved for future reference.

 Find Company Employment Handbook.
 Several businesses have a handbook that explains how to deal with discrimination and abuse on the job.
 File a complaint with the employer to give them an opportunity to rectify the situation and to get the complaint on file.

-Consult an Employment Lawyers.
+Consult an Employment Lawyer.
 It is strongly advised that you speak with an Employment Attorney about your issues in order to fully understand your rights and how to proceed with your case.
-Your lawyer will be able to clarify the legal process to you and walk you through the next steps.
+A California Labor Lawyer will be able to clarify the legal process to you and walk you through the next steps.

 Retaliation Claim Damages